Skip to main content

 linkedin dimensions

-LinkedIn Image Sizes & Best Practices 2025: Complete Guide
+LinkedIn Image Sizes & Best Practices 2026: Complete Professional Guide

-Master LinkedIn image dimensions for profile pictures, cover photos, posts, and ads.
-Get the exact sizes and optimization tips for maximum engagement.
+Master LinkedIn image dimensions for profile pictures, cover photos, posts, articles, and ads.
+Get the exact sizes, optimization tips, and strategies for maximum professional engagement in 2026.

 August 28, 2025